A shorter, sharper half-slice for paddlers who want to throw down, this Storm is one to chase ⛈️.

 The wider hull, evolved rail design, and a completely revised rocker profile create what might be the loosest half-slice design we have ever paddled.
 Incorporating lessons learnt from the ReactR, the Storm allows you to lock in directional control by engaging the rails on a wave, in a hole, or while paddling downstream, and spins like a hurricane to your delight when flat 🌪️.

-The Storm’s volume distribution is a progression from that of the Firecracker 🧨, designed to keep the bow dry when paddling, but allow lightning-fast engagement and response with impressive pop for bigger air when throwing downriver moves.
+The Storm's volume distribution is designed to keep the bow dry when paddling, but allow lightning-fast engagement and response with impressive pop for bigger air when throwing downriver moves.

 The Storm is a revolutionised half-slice design, available in three sizes, each offering unrestrained freeride potential.